szy0syz/chakra-ui-demo/README.md

 ![preview](./preview.gif)

+> Chakra UI is a simple, modular and accessible component library that gives you all the building blocks you need to build your React applications.
+>
+> Learn more about Chakr-UI [@www.chakra-ui.com](www.chakra-ui.com)

 ## Why is Chakra-UI special

 - Based on Styled-systems! 👍
 - Strongly typed components: Cleaner codebase!
-Rarely use CSS prop! 🤞
+Rarely use CSS prop! 🤘
-- Supports the use of themes out of the box!
+- Supports the use of themes out of the box! 😘
 - Supports Dark mode out of the box! 🌗
+- Tons of very useful components! 🚀
+- Makes responsive design a breeze! 😇
+- Exremely organizied documenttion! 😍

 ## Steps